A Little About Medic-Alert Service Dogs (MASD)

 I raise Toy and miniature Australian Shepherds, Corgis, Auggies, and soon Cowboy Corgis.
 My dogs are raised to be suitable Medic Alert Service Dogs and family companions.

 My barnyard critters consist of a fw Jersey and Jersey/Shorthorn cross milk cows.
 With their milk I raise Angus cross bottle calves and American Guinea Hogs.
+I recently ventured into raising Wagyu Cattle.

 I love to hunt and be out with nature.
 My farm is located in Eastern Oregon.
 Spring and Fall are my favorite times of year.
 The new birth of spring from animals to foliage is a never ending source of wonder for me.
 I will never be bored while witnessing the birth of a new foal or calf.
 The amazing colors produced when there is a bite in the air, come fall, are stunning.
 The thrill of the hunt is only understood by those who have experienced it themselves.
 It cannot be described by mere words.
 It must be felt first hand.
 I respect the animals I hunt.